 Discover the benefits of shooting with Sony CineAlta digital motion picture cameras.

-Our Super 35mm 8K/4K CMOS sensors deliver unparalleled 8K/4K/QFHD/2K/HD resolution images with extremely fine texture and low aliasing.
+Our full-frame and Super 35 mm 8K/6K/4K CMOS sensors deliver unparalleled 8K/6K/4K/QFHD/2K/HD resolution images with extremely fine texture and low aliasing.
 Even if the post-production and deliverables are in 2K/HD, these sensors provide gorgeous, super-sampled 2K/HD images that ordinary HD cameras can’t match.

 With CineAlta cameras, images can be recorded at variable speeds of up to 240 frames per second (fps) in 2K with the F55 and F5 (with the AXS-R5)* as well as 120 fps in 4K with the F65 (with the SR-R4).
+With VENICE you can capture incredible full-frame images up to 90fps and Super35 in 4K at up to 120fps, with no sacrifice in picture quality.
 High-frame-rate recording allows users to create super slow-motion effects, which can change an ordinary incident into a dramatic scene.

-CineAlta cameras capture an incredible dynamic range, from deep shadow to bright highlights, and the widest color gamut ever, even wider than print film – plus they precisely reproduce the true color of what the user sees.
-These capabilities give colorists full flexibility in color correction during post-production.
+CineAlta cameras capture an incredible dynamic range, from deep shadows to bright highlights, and the widest color gamut ever, even wider than print film—plus they precisely reproduce the true color of what the user sees.

-With their wide dynamic range and color gamut, the sensors in both our F65 and F55 cameras are supported by the Academy Color Encoding System (ACES).
-This ensures a consistent color experience, which preserves the filmmaker’s creative vision.
+With their wide dynamic range and color gamut, the sensors in our VENICE, F65 and F55 cameras are supported by the Academy Color Encoding System (ACES).
+This ensures a consistent color experience that preserves the filmmaker’s creative vision.

 Discover our market-leading, hands-on cinematography training classes at our Digital Media Production Center in Los Angeles.